TUDelftGeodesy/caroline/README.md

 This will store the existing configuration, and update all files, dependencies, and the virtual environment.
 Already running jobs are unaffected, but the changes will immediately take effect on newly starting jobs (both newly submitted and those already in the queue that have not yet started).

-# Installation on Spider - Testing version
+# Installation on Spider - Personal testing version

-Anyone can install Spider by defining their own `configuration.yaml` modeled after [config/spider-config.yaml](config/spider-config.yaml).
+Anyone can install Spider by defining their own `configuration.yaml` modeled after [config/spider-test-config.yaml](config/spider-test-config.yaml).
 Here you can specify all directories in e.g. your user directory in the `Share` to install.
-For an example of what that looks like, see [config/spider-test-config.yaml](config/spider-test-config.yaml).
 Store this yaml file in a separate location outside the repository.
+<u>Important: Leave the variable </u>`RUN_MODE`<u> on </u>`TEST`<u>, so that the live installation is not impacted</u>.

 ### Installing for the first time